-You can configure Bitbucket Cloud to resolve tickets automatically when people push updates through to your Bitbucket Cloud repository.
+You can configure Bitbucket Cloud to resolve Bitbucket Cloud tickets automatically when people push updates through to your Bitbucket Cloud repository.
 They can specify commands and issues in commit messages, like this:

 hg commit -m "fixes #6, resolve ticket #5 and see ticket #9 and ticket #5 in the tracker"